Afghanistan–Greece relations

-Diplomatic relations between Afghanistan and Greece, have existed for centuries.
+Diplomatic relations between Afghanistan and Greece have existed for centuries, though the August 2021 Taliban takeover of the country has dampened relations.

 History

 Early relations

 The first contact between Greece and Afghanistan occurred in 330 BC when Alexander the Great entered the territory of modern-day Afghanistan.
 While there, Alexander founded several modern day Afghan cities such as Alexandria Arachosia (present day Kandahar), Alexandria Ariana (present day Herat), Alexandria on the Oxus (Ai-Khanoum) and Alexandria in Opiana (present day Ghazni).
 Alexander also encountered Greek-speaking Branchidae people who migrated from Miletus to Afghanistan by order of Xerxes I with whom they sided with.
 Nearly a hundred years after the death of Alexander, the Greco-Bactrian Kingdom and Indo-Greek Kingdom were founded in Afghanistan by descendants of Greeks who had settled in the area.

-The Kandahar Greek Edicts of Ashoka, which are among the Ashoka's Major Rock Edicts of the Indian Emperor Ashoka were written in the Greek language.
+The Kandahar Greek Edicts of Ashoka, which are among the Major Rock Edicts of the Indian Emperor Ashoka were written in Greek.
 They were found in the Old Kandahar.
 Also, the Kandahar Sophytos Inscription is an inscription in Greek made by Sophytos, son of Naratos, in the 2nd century BCE, in the city of Kandahar.

 After the collapse of the Greek kingdoms in Afghanistan, there would be almost non-existent contact between Afghanistan and Greece until the Ottoman–Hotaki War from 1722 to 1727 when the Ottoman Empire (which Greece was part of at the time) fought against Afghan troops to obtain control of all western and northwestern parts of modern-day Iran.